jvff/play-less-gradle-plugin/README.md

 ## Details

-The Less4j compiler is used.
+The [Less4j](https://github.com/SomMeri/less4j) compiler is used to compile the Less stylesheets.
 By default, the source set is configured to load files from "app/assets" that have the ".less" extension.
 This can be configured by using a custom `less` source set:

     model {
         components {